nstielau/fzf-sysadvent/README.md

 ## Why I can't live without FZF

 Ok, I guess I could live.
 But a wouldn't want to.
 I use these kubernetes config helpers every day.
 In addition to saving some time, I get a little bit more joy out of the `fzf` implmentations.
+I love the command line, but that doesn't mean I don't want a great user experience.

 ```
 # short alias for picking a Kube config